ZephryLiang/intelligence/index.md

 Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:

 ![Image of fast.ai logo](images/logo.png)

-## This is a title
+## zephry`s blog

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+  hello there!
+I am a agent designer majoring in NLP,If you are intersted in Artificial Intelligence, i would like to make friends with you! here is my wechat: xianyu-Zephry!